 Inspired by a Fine Cooking Recipe

-- 1 cup raw macadamia nuts, dry roasted and chopped
+- 1 cup raw macadamia nuts, dry toasted and chopped

 - 1/2 cup grass-fed butter